 Once your plot has been selected make sure it has good available light from morning to night or over the duration of your grow.
 If the plot is shadowed by hills, mountains, walls, trees this can cause the photosensitive strains to flower earlier and not allow enough time to mature properly which affects the end yields of a given strain.
 This shadowing of a plot further in the season can also cause plants to reveg from flower causing poor yields and what growers call larf, basically lots of leafy buds which are not very dense.
 Also hardening off the clones or seedlings is a good idea to not shock your plants from the sun if they have been growing indoors.
 This can be accomplished by giving the plants indirect sunlight for a few days prior to planting.

 This can be done directly in the ground if your soil can retain nutrients.
 Making a row of plant holes at least two feet wide to one to three feet deep is typical and the amount of holes depends on how many plants you’re going to be growing.
-Giving at least five feet of space between plants if not more is a good idea so plant’s roots can spread out and not fight for available nutrients.
+Giving at least five feet of space between plants if not more is a good idea so plants’ roots can spread out and not fight for available nutrients.
 Once your holes are dug you can plant your strains in the holes using your selected balanced soil mix and it’s a good idea to mix in native soil as well.
-The mixing of native soil will encourage your plants roots to spread out more and not be congested to the nutrient rich mix that surrounds the newly planted strains.
-Basically the more roots your plants have the larger the flowers.
+The mixing of native soil will encourage your plant’s roots to spread out more and not be congested with the nutrient-rich mix that surrounds the newly planted strains.
+Basically, the more roots your plants have, the larger the flowers.